paul-kuttiya/music-store/README.md

-# music-store
-music store with backboneJS
+# music-store with backboneJS
 Register as unique username

 or

 Sign in as admin to have admin privilege
 add, destroy, edit albums
 username: admin
 password:  1234